Adelita Husni Bey

 A Collection in Turmoil – Practices of “Autocoscienza”

-The program continues with a workshop led by artist Adelita Husni Bey on Sept.
-19-20 at the Museo delle Civiltà.
-This workshop marks the second installment of a journey launched in 2022 as part of the Hidden Histories program curated by LOCALES.
+On the 19th and 20th of September the artist Adelita Husni Bey held a workshop at the Museo delle Civiltà which marked the second installment of a journey launched in 2022 as part of the Hidden Histories program curated by LOCALES.

-During last year’s workshop, the group visited the former colonial collection stored at Museo delle Civiltà, and discussed the ways the museum is actively attempting to transform the way it narrates, explores and displays its ethnographic collections.
-In this second workshop, participants will begin by using the guidelines that were produced last year as a starting point to ask: what would it look like for a museum to practice, through its staff and visitors, forms of “autocoscienza”?
+For the first workshop in 2022, the group visited the former colonial collection stored at Museo delle Civiltà, and discussed the ways the museum is actively attempting to transform the way it narrates, explores and displays its ethnographic collections.
+In this second edition, participants used the guidelines that were produced in the previous year as a starting point to ask: what would it look like for a museum to practice, through its staff and visitors, forms of “autocoscienza”?

-Through writing exercises, theater and deep questioning of the role of institutions such as Museo delle Civiltà, and returning to the work of Carla Lonzi and Rivolta Femminile—re-read through a transfeminist lens,—the workshop will begin by addressing some core methodological questions that emerged last year and continue to propose and develop ways of working, feeling and dealing with objects removed from their original sites to be displayed in Europe.
-The aim is to question whether and how the museum’s “repressed memory” can be accessed through this practice.
+Through writing exercises, theater and deep questioning of the role of institutions such as Museo delle Civiltà, and returning to the work of Carla Lonzi and Rivolta Femminile — re-read through a transfeminist lens — the workshop addressed some core methodological questions that emerged the previous year and continued to propose and develop ways of working, feeling and dealing with objects removed from their original sites to be displayed in Europe.
+The aim was to question whether and how the museum’s “repressed memory” could be accessed through this practice.